-Currently not accessible to visitors the collection includes an array of ceramics, sketches, paintings, drawings, photographs and textiles.
-Included in this is the 8,000 works that form part of the Angelica Garnett gift, a generous collection of works by Duncan Grant and Vanessa Bell which as part of the Centenary Project will be researched, conserved and cataloged.
+Currently not accessible to visitors, the collection includes an array of ceramics, sketches, paintings, drawings, photographs and textiles.
+Included in this is the 8,000 works that form part of the Angelica Garnett gift, a generous collection of works by Duncan Grant and Vanessa Bell which as part of the Centenary Project will be researched, conserved and catalogued.

 Charleston’s Grade II listed barns have been used for a considerable number of years as an additional temporary event space most notably for the Trust’s AGM and Small Wonder short story festival.
 Although beautiful, the barns are not ideal for these reasons:

-The Centenary Project will see the Hay barn refurbished into a flexible auditorium giving it a new life in a way which does not compromise the nature or form as historically important buildings.
-The auditorium will enable the trust to:
+The Centenary Project will see the Hay barn refurbished as a flexible auditorium giving it a new life in a way which does not compromise its character as a historically important building.
+The auditorium will enable the Trust to: